sschuhmi/FootballStatisticsInAwsSagemaker/proposal.md

 ## Proposal for Capstone Project

-# Topic: "Predicting results in modern football games using Machine Learning algorithms in AWS SageMaker"
+# Topic: "Operationalizing the prediction of results in modern football games using Machine Learning algorithms in AWS SageMaker"

 Part of Udacity's Nanodegree Program "AWS Machine Learning Engineer" (nd189) -